kosarev/escapeless/README.md

 ### Decoding algorithm

-1. Read the map translating takeouts to characters of the target alphabet and the encoded block.
+1. Read the takeouts map and the encoded block.

 3. Using the map, restore the takeouts in the block.